AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 When submitting either code or documentation, a brief summary of the work should be included in the commit message.

-Additionally, the code itself should follow our [DocBlock standard][0] and contain high-quality comments and descriptions for all classes and methods.
+Additionally, the code itself should follow our [DocBlock standard](https://devdocs.magento.com/guides/v2.4/coding-standards/docblock-standard-general.html) and contain high-quality comments and descriptions for all classes and methods.

-For documenting backward-incompatible changes, please see [Backwards Compatible Development][8].
+For documenting backward-compatible changes, please see [Backwards Compatible Development](backward-compatible-development.md#where-to-document).

 ## Tests